-Judith S. Wooten, MHA, CHE, joined the Arkansas Hospice team as vice president and chief operating officer in 2002.
+Judith S. Wooten, MHA, FACHE, joined the Arkansas Hospice team as vice president and chief operating officer in 2002.
 She was named president and chief executive officer in 2011.
 Her healthcare career began as a patient representative in a large, tertiary care, teaching hospital in 1980, where she “fell in love with healthcare.”
 Judy earned a Master of Health Administration from Washington University School of Medicine in 1985.
-Since then, Judy has been a hospital administrator, a managed care executive and a management and healthcare consultant.
-She has extensive experience in quality and utilization management, process improvement, clinical/financial analysis, reimbursement and regulatory issues, strategic planning and operations management.
-She is a fellow of the American College of Healthcare Executives (ACHE) and a Certified Hospice Administrator.
+Since then, she has been a hospital administrator, a managed care executive, and a management and healthcare consultant.
+Judy is a Fellow in the American College of Healthcare Executives (ACHE) and a Certified Hospice Administrator.
 She is the current president of the Hospice and Palliative Care Association of Arkansas and serves on the board of directors of the National Hospice and Palliative Care Organization.
 In recognition of her healthcare leadership and service, Judy was named the 2020 recipient of the ACHE Regent’s Award for Senior Level Healthcare Executive.

 These organizations ensure that Arkansas Hospice and the Arkansas Hospice Foundation maintain the highest of standards, and uniquely bind us to the community.
 The current members and officers are:

 Scotty Shively, Secretary